What is a generator?

 - Industrial generators powered by steam.

-What is a motion energy generator
+Active kinetic motion energy generator

 Motion Energy: U.S.A Energy Information Administration

-Operating to conserve the suns heat or light often in materials or photovoltaic to generate electricity from the sun.
+Solar energy provides about 2% of worldwide energy.
+It operating to conserve the suns heat or light often in materials or photovoltaic to generate electricity from the sun.
 Solar panel generators need batteries to store the energy absorbed over time.It is important to note that solar power generators cannot provide instant power, unless charged.